mikepsinn/dFDA-DAO/how-to/get-tokens.md

 #### Add New Contributors

-Get a new person to become a part of CureDAO and contribute
+Get a new person to become a part of deFDA and contribute

 #### Top contributors